Ughele language: Direct possessive construction

 Generally, intrinsically inalienable possession takes the indirect possessive construction – that is, things which the possessor has no real control of their possession over, such as body parts or kinship terms.
 Direct possessive constructions are used in Ughele mainly for intrinsically inalienable possessive relationships such as the body and its parts, as well as certain kinship terms.
 Less inherently inalienable possessive relationships may also tend towards a direct possessive construction with entities being referent possessum nouns within the construction when they are a part of a larger whole.
-(Frostad, 2012, p.123) However, the relationship between lexical items and possessive constructions is by no means stringent.
+However, the relationship between lexical items and possessive constructions is by no means stringent.
 The indirect prepositional constructions, both ta and taga, although more readily ta, may also be used for the same noun, even when there is no semantic difference.

-Attributive suffixes are what are often labeled as possessive suffixes in most other Oceanic languages (Frostad, 2012, p.
-87), but in Ughele, they also have other functions (Frostad, 2012, p.
-87).
+Attributive suffixes are what are often labeled as possessive suffixes in most other Oceanic languages, but in Ughele, they also have other functions.

-In direct possessive constructions, attributive suffixes may either agree with the possessor noun (12) or be the only expression of the possessor (13).
+In direct possessive constructions, attributive suffixes may either agree with the possessor noun (20) or be the only expression of the possessor (21).

-Attributive suffixes are also used to derive nominal attributive modifiers from adjectival verbs, indicating the number and person of the referent of the head noun (14) (Frostad, 2012, p.
-87).
+Attributive suffixes are also used to derive nominal attributive modifiers from adjectival verbs, indicating the number and person of the referent of the head noun (23).